sayerhs/cpl/docs/source/user/cli_apps.rst

    Disable logging messages from the script to a log file.

+.. option:: --cml-version

+   Specify CML version to use for this particular invocation of CPL command.

 .. option:: --cli-logs log_file

    Customize the filename used to capture log messages during execution.
 This